 • One Year of Gross Motor Therapy Tools $6,500 • One New Tool (Average Cost) $650

-Children with Down syndrome suffer from hypotonia, which means “low tone” or weak muscles which seriously affects many acts from walking to speech.
+Children with Down syndrome and other developmental disabilities suffer from hypotonia, which means “low tone” or weak muscles which seriously affects many acts from walking to speech.
 Through Gross Motor Therapy sessions in class and on our playgrounds, our students work their core muscle groups on soft mats, rolling barrels, slides, trikes and more.
 As they merrily play on cool, big toys under the direction of physical therapists and teachers, they build up large muscle groups in their legs, spine, core, arms and lungs to combat their low tone.
 The result of this barrel of fun is improved walking, running, breathing, and speech.
-It also helps their bodies avoid the compensating activities and gait common to individuals with Down syndrome.
+It also helps their bodies avoid the compensating activities and gait common to individuals with developmental disabilities.
 Give to this program now.

 Art Activities and Visiting Artists

 • A Year of Art Supplies $12,000 • Visiting Artists Program $900 • A Month of Art Supplies $1,000 • A Day of Art Supplies $60